schillermann/nvchad-custom/README.md

-# nvchad-custom
-Custom configuration for NvChad
+# Custom configuration for NvChad
+## Modifications
+1. tabufline plugin is disabled